 My Landlord Wants To Jack Up My Rent Because I’m Getting A New Roommate

 I am a tenant in a two-bedroom apartment.
 There are two units in the building and it was certainly built before 1979.
 I do not have a Section 8 lease with the Housing Authority.
 The unit is not a condominium.
 I have been renting this apartment for 5 years with my housemate.
 We are both on the lease.
 My housemate is moving out and I want to have another friend move in.
-I told my landlords this and they said that they would be raising the rent from $1700 to $2250.
+I told my landlords this and they said that they want to jack up the rent from $1700 to $2250.
 I don’t think this is allowed under San Francisco ordinance.

 The landlord insisted that he could increase the rent.
 I resisted.
 Now he thinks I have to move out with my roommate, writing: